1967 New York City riot: Evening of July 23 and 24

 However, the victories made at the Gracie Mansion were short-lived as rioting resumed during the evening.
 At 10 PM a group of teenagers constructed a barricade that consisted of overflowing trash cans on Third Avenue and 111th Street and lit it on fire.
 The cops dispersed the crowd temporarily before it regathered again.
 This time, they marched on Third Avenue to the precinct house on 126th Street.
 Along the way they broke windows and looted stores.
 Police forces attempted to create barricades at major intersections on Third Avenue but let the crowd walk between 111th and 125th Streets.
 250 police officers guarded the outside of the 126th Street precinct.
 When the crowd arrived, the police started hitting them with their batons and 1,000 officers responded to the situation.
 Fighting between the police and the crowd lasted throughout the night.
-The police themselves also broke windows, claiming they only did so because rioters had damaged them.
+The police themselves also broke windows, saying they only did so because rioters had damaged them.
 The police exchanged gunfire with snipers on top of the rooftops of 111th Street from 2-2:30 AM.
 22-year-old Luis Torres, a drug dealer who was released on probation two weeks earlier, was killed during the night.
 The police said at first that he died after suffering a fall and breaking his neck.
 New York City's Medical Examiner, Milton Helpern, said that the cause of death was from a .38 caliber bullet shot in his ribs.